“I Try Not to Be Angry About the Past”

 Thomas Snodgrass was one of those people who’d always looked like he had it all together — and for the most part, he did.
 Shortly before his diagnosis, he and his wife were about to have their first child.
 At the same time, he’d just taken on a new full-time job and was also attending graduate school.
 That’s when his coping techniques — such as pulling all-nighters to write papers he’d ignored until the last minute, and working twelve-hour shifts on four hours of sleep — started to backfire.

 “I had way too much on my plate,” recalls Snodgrass, who works on a transplant team at Johns Hopkins Hospital.
 “I wasn’t sleeping at all — I’d just lie there and go over everything I had to do.
-I’d forget to take off work on the days I was supposed to watch the baby.
+I’d forget to take off work on the days I was supposed to watch my son.
 I was always losing my keys and my cell phone.”

 Tired of feeling disorganized and overwhelmed, Snodgrass looked through his insurance company’s list of participating doctors, picked a psychologist’s name, and called for an appointment.
 “I basically said to the doctor, ‘You can tell me I have ADHD.'”
 A series of conversations, followed by a clinical evaluation, confirmed his suspicions.